tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 > A short description of the provided service.
 This should be in plain text.

-__RPCError createRPCError(ErrorType errorType, String errorCode, String message, String optionalData, Throwable cause)__
+__RPCError createRPCError(ErrorType errorType, String message, String optionalData, Throwable cause)__

 Factory method to create an error object.